Octatonic scale: 19th century

 In 1800, Beethoven composed his Piano Sonata No. 11 in B♭, Op.
 22. The slow movement of this work contains a passage of what was, for its time, highly dissonant harmony.
 In a lecture (2005), pianist András Schiff describes the harmony of this passage as "really extraordinary".
 The chord progressions at the beginning of the second and third bars of this passage are octatonic:

+Octatonic scales can be found in Chopin's Mazurka, Op.
+50, No. 3 and in several Liszt piano works: the closing measures of the third Étude de Concert, "Un Sospiro," for example, where (mm.
+66–70) the bass contains a complete falling octatonic scale from D-flat to D-flat, in the opening piano cadenzas of Totentanz, in the lower notes between the alternating hands, and in the First Mephisto Waltz, in which a short cadenza (m.
+525) makes use of it by harmonizing it with a B-flat Diminished Seventh chord.
 Later in the 19th century, the notes in the chords of the coronation bells from the opening scene of Modest Mussorgsky's opera Boris Godunov, which consist of "two dominant seventh chords with roots a tritone apart" according to Taruskin, are entirely derived from an octatonic scale.

 Taruskin continues: "Thanks to the reinforcement the lesson has received in some equally famous pieces like Scheherazade, the progression is often thought of as being peculiarly Russian."

 Tchaikovsky was also influenced by the harmonic and coloristic potential of octatonicism.
 As Mark DeVoto points out, the cascading arpeggios played on the celesta in the "Sugar Plum Fairy" from The Nutcracker ballet are made up of dominant seventh chords a minor third apart.
 "Hagens Watch", one of the darkest and most sinister scenes in Richard Wagner's opera Götterdämmerung features chromatic harmonies using eleven of the twelve chromatic notes, within which the eight notes of the octatonic scale may be found in bars 9–10 below: